ChainsawPolice/blacktrack/README.md

 ## To do
 #### Functionality
-* Log all bets to the database for lifetime statistics tracking.
 * Add an option to buy in _(e.g. when a user zeroes out their wallet)_.
 * Add an option to change already-placed bets while the table is still open.
 * Add avatar thumbnails into the win/loss messages _(tried this before, but the relatively-hacky approach I tried never made it out of testing in v0.2.0)_.
-* Make bot delete messages.

 #### Code
 * Clean up the god-forgotten mess of sellotaped-together code in `userInDatabase`.
 Seriously, that function is a mess to look at, even though it works.
 * Shorten `isDealer()`.
 * Have the bot only watch a certain channel or channels so as to avoid destructive or disruptive behaviour in other channels.
-* Move to SQLALchemy instead of using ActiveAlchemy
+* Move to SQLALchemy instead of using ActiveAlchemy (?).